chaitjo/lstm-context-embeddings/README.md

 # Overview
 A word embedding is a paramaterized function which maps words in some language to high-dimensional vectors.
 Converting words to such vector embeddings before passing them into deep neural networks has proved to be a highly effective technique for text classification tasks.

-Presented here is a novel method to modify the embeddings of a word in a sentence with its surrounding context using a biderectional Recurrent Neural Network (RNN).
+Presented here is a novel method to modify the embeddings of a word in a sentence with its surrounding context using a bidirectional Recurrent Neural Network (RNN).
 The hypothesis being tested is that these modified embeddings are a better input for text classification networks.
 This repository contains code implementations, experimental results and visualizations.

 # Naive Example
 Given the embeddings for all the words in a sentence like *'the quick brown fox jumps over the lazy dog'*, the proposed model modifies the existing embedding for *'fox'* to incorporate information about it being *'quick'* and *'brown'*, and the fact that it *'jumps over'* the *'dog'* (whose updated embedding now reflect that it is *'lazy'* and got *'jumped over'* by the *'fox'*).